morgandival/till-counter/README.md

 - Allowing for alternative currency symbols required reworking the denominations array into a currency object with the symbol as a string property and the denominations array as another property.
 - It is a good idea to keep in mind when dealing with currency to work with integers and divide when necessary.
 Also, rounding is important when working with JS numbers and modulus.
 - Resetting on currency change required duplication of the reset button logic, and I should work on learning how to pass functions to child components.
 - Refactoring arrow functions was a fun exercise that made me think about writing more efficient but still legible code.
+(Implicit returns and ternary if statements)
+- After doing some research, I've come to the realisation that the total does not need to be stored in a useState variable since I'm calling a function to add the fields together anyway.
+So I removed it.